ameliapt/MBProject/README.md

 ## 🚀Key takeaways

-- Although the Spanish tourism market took a toll due to the COVID-19 pandemic, recent data seems to indicate that we are on the recovery path.
+- Although the COVID-19 pandemic took a toll on the Spanish tourism market, recent data seems to indicate that we are on the recovery path.
 - The tourist apartments' beds offer has decreased since 2017.
 It would be interesting to explore the impact of the tourist property regulation on this matter.
 - Seasonality can be clearly seen when looking at the demand-offer relationship.
 Overall, the percentage of beds occupied doesn’t exceed 50%.
 - It is interesting to observe how the prices for the touristic apartments handled by tour operators have increased signifcantly more than normal and weekend prices.
-The price of apartments with capacity of 4 to 6 people increased more than smaller apartments/studios, which may mean than there is now more demand for spacious apartments or less supply (as we saw total appartment supply decrease).
+The price of apartments with capacity of 4 to 6 people increased more than smaller apartments/studios, which may mean than there is now more demand for spacious apartments or less supply (as we saw total apartment supply decrease).
 - Sun and beach tourism the main reason to visit our country, but there is also a clear interest in our cultural offer.
 - Cataluña, the Balearic Islands, and the Canary Islands receives more than 50% of the tourist expenditure.
 - Visitors from the Nordic Countries are the most interesting profile in terms of expenditure.
 It could be interesting to explore this way in a more detailed way.